Sore bums on the bike, a classic yes, but avoidable!

 An ill-fitting saddle can be the main source of your discomfort.

-- Saddle height: Make sure your legs are slightly bent when the crankset is in the down position.
-Too high and your pelvis tilts; too low and your knees and buttocks are put under pressure.
+## \- **Saddle height**: Make sure your legs are slightly bent when the bottom bracket is in the down position.
+Too high and your pelvis will tilt painfully; too low and you'll put more pressure on your knees and buttocks.

-- Saddle inclination: An upward-facing saddle can put pressure on the perineum, while a downward-facing saddle causes the rider to slide forward, increasing friction and strain on the arms and shoulders.
+- **Saddle tilt**: An upward-facing saddle can put pressure on your perineum, while a downward-facing tilt causes your legs to slide forward, increasing friction and strain on your arms and shoulders.

 Investing in a postural study by a specialist can transform your cycling experience.
 This personalized analysis enables your bike to be perfectly adjusted to your body, reducing the risk of pain and increasing your performance.

-Shorts play just as important a role as saddles in preventing buttock pain.
+The cycling shorts play just as important a role as the saddle in preventing buttock pain.
 Here's what you need to know to make the right choice.

-A good cycling shorts can be an investment, but with the right care, they'll stay performing and comfortable for longer.
+A good cycling shorts can be an investment, but with the right care, they'll stay comfortable and perform well for longer.
 Wash them inside out on a gentle cycle, and avoid tumble-drying to preserve the elasticity and protection of chamois leather.

 Most frequent symptoms & types of color

 Recognizing the symptoms and understanding the types of pain can help you better target solutions.
 Cycling pain can manifest itself in different ways: a burning sensation, a tingling sensation or a dull, persistent ache.
-These unpleasant sensations can be localized to the coccyx, ischials, or even spread over the entire area in contact with the saddle.
+These unpleasant sensations can be localized to the coccyx or ischium, or even spread over the entire area in contact with the saddle.

 **Good to know:** Acute, localized pain requires special attention.
 They may indicate incorrect adjustment of the saddle or position on the bike.
 A small adjustment can often make a big difference!